 The concept of giving value to an otherwise value-less item has real application in the digital world, especially as it relates to security.
 It’s why tokenization is at the core of our platform.
 This is something we value in our partnership with Plaid; that they understand the importance of and specialize in the secure distribution of data.

 Businesses using Dwolla’s API will also be able to take advantage of additional features of the API, like implementing a facilitator fee on top of the transfers they process or speed up the transfer times with things like Next Day or Same Day ACH.

-We expect a lot from our partners and they expect the same from us–namely strong data protection for our mutual customers.
-In the case of Plaid, our security practices complement each other and are mutually beneficial to both of our platforms and partners.
+We expect a lot from our customers and they expect the same from us–namely strong data protection for our mutual customers.
+In the case of Plaid, our security practices complement each other and are mutually beneficial to both of our platforms and customers.
 From bank account verification to the sending of ACH transfers, the whole payment experience has been securely brought online and made faster.

 Get started now

 If you’re interested in leveraging our Plaid Link within the Dwolla API, reach out and we’ll help you get started.
 Once you get set up, you’ll be verifying bank accounts and initiating transfers within seconds, not business days.